Frederick William Hayes

+Career

 He was educated in architecture at Liverpool College, then studied painting in Liverpool, before moving to London as a pupil of the landscape painter Henry Dawson for some 18 months from early 1871.
 Dawson's son Alfred describes him (in 1891) as Dawson's "only regular pupil, as understood in the old sense", and Hayes as "an artist of ability, now living near Chiswick and painting the rocky shores regarded with such favour by so many".
 Dawson's training was mainly having Hayes repeat, at slightly smaller size, his own works in progress as they developed, giving "more or less copies".
 They visited the Lake District together, with Alfred Dawson accompanying them, in September 1871.

 Returning to Liverpool for a period, he founded the Liverpool Watercolour Society, had his work shown in more than ten exhibitions at the Royal Academy of Arts between 1872 and 1891, and produced more than 3,000 illustrations during his career.
 Martin Hardie notes his "many experiments in painting landscapes direct from nature with transparent oil colours copiously mixed with turpentine".
 The British Museum calls this technique "thin oil colour".
 He was not related to his contemporary Claude Hayes, also a landscape watercolourist.